mockito/shipkit/docs/features/automated-release-notes.md

 It is very [easy and quick to generate](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) the auth token on GitHub.
 Then, you only need to configure it in ```shipkit.gradle``` file.

+TODO document that we push the release notes to GitHub and add github settings to the example.
+Link to the example project.

 #### User guide

 When you made your first release, you will notice where Shipkit puts the release notes by default.